ruby-cute/ruby-cute/examples/g5k-tutorial.md

     $ ssh-keygen -b 1024 -N "" -t rsa -f ~/my_ssh_jobkey

-Let's create a directory for our experiments
+Let's create a directory for our experiments.

     $ mkdir ruby-cute-tutorial

-## Getting aquantained with pry console
+## Getting acquainted with pry console

-After instaling ruby-cute and pry gems you can access a pry console with ruby-cute loaded by
+After instaling `ruby-cute` and `pry` gems you can lunch a pry console with **ruby-cute** loaded by typing:
-We will lunch a pry session from our recently created directory.

     $ cd ruby-cute-tutorial/
     $ cute

-Which will open a pry console:
+Which will open a `pry` console:

     [1] pry(main)>

-In this new console, we can evaluate Ruby code, execute shell commands, consult documentation, explore classes and more.
+In this console, we can evaluate Ruby code, execute shell commands, consult documentation, explore classes and more.
 The variable *$g5k* is available which can be used to access the Grid'5000 API through the [G5K Module](http://www.rubydoc.info/github/ruby-cute/ruby-cute/master/Cute/G5K/API).
 For example,